rinarama/karinaramkalawan/README.md

 # Rina Ramkalawan

-A profile webpage built using Jekyll, HTML, skeleton.CSS and Javascript/jQuery.
+Portfolio page built using Jekyll, HTML, skeleton.CSS and Javascript/jQuery.
+In progress